 Barker is a federal electorate that is very large in geographical area relative to the state average and has a low urban density.
 Its major emissions source is agriculture, due to the state’s relatively large amount of agricultural activity and low population.
-The second largest source of emissions is electricity consumption.
+The second largest source of emissions is land use change.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.

 |Agriculture||2 717 000|